acidv1p3r/Windows-Optimization-Bat-file/README.md

 </div>

-This script is designed to optimize system performance by performing the following actions:
+This script performs various optimizations and tweaks to enhance system performance.
+Here's a description of what it does:

-Deletes temporary files: It clears temporary files from the system, including the Windows temp folder and Prefetch folder, to free up disk space.
+Deletes temporary files: It clears temporary files from the system, including the Windows temp folder, Prefetch folder, and %temp% folder, freeing up disk space.

-Clears the Pagefile cache: It clears the cache of the Pagefile, a system file that acts as virtual memory, to improve overall performance.

-Adjusts Virtual Memory: It adjusts the settings for Virtual Memory to allocate more space for the pagefile.sys file, which can improve system performance.

-Adjusts Power Settings: It modifies power settings to maximize performance, ensuring that the system utilizes its resources efficiently.
+Adjusts virtual memory: It modifies the virtual memory settings by disabling automatic management of the pagefile and setting a specific initial and maximum size for the pagefile.sys file.

-Disables Windows visual effects: It disables unnecessary visual effects in Windows, which can reduce resource usage and improve overall performance.
+Disables Windows visual effects: It disables visual effects in Windows, which can consume system resources, thus improving overall performance.

-Adjusts Processor Scheduling: It adjusts the processor scheduling settings to prioritize background services over applications, optimizing system responsiveness.
+Adjusts processor scheduling: It modifies the processor scheduling settings to optimize the allocation of system resources, prioritizing background services.

-Adjusts Network Settings: It optimizes network performance by adjusting various network settings, including network throttling, TCP/IP settings, and disabling unnecessary network protocols.
+Applies network optimizations: It applies various network optimizations, including disabling network throttling, Nagle's algorithm, increasing TCP receive and send buffer size, and disabling unnecessary network protocols.

-Adjusts Internet Explorer settings: It modifies Internet Explorer settings to allow more concurrent connections to a server, potentially improving browsing and network performance.

-Adjusts Disk Caching settings: It disables Superfetch and Prefetch, which are disk caching mechanisms in Windows, to optimize disk performance.

-Adjusts File System settings: It disables the last access timestamp feature and optimizes NTFS memory usage, which can improve file system performance.
+Disables LLMNR and NetBIOS over TCP/IP: It disables LLMNR (Link-Local Multicast Name Resolution) and NetBIOS over TCP/IP, which can improve network security and performance.

+Disables IPv6 (optional): It disables IPv6 if it's not used in the network configuration.

+Disables iphlpsvc: It disables the IP Helper service (iphlpsvc) if IPv6 is not used, further optimizing network performance.

+Applies additional performance and latency tweaks: It applies additional registry tweaks related to memory management, task offload, and TCP data retransmissions to enhance performance and reduce latency.

+Resets network settings: It resets various network settings using netsh commands, including IP configuration, firewall settings, and DNS cache.

+Restarts the system: It initiates a system restart to apply the changes made by the script.

-Please note that running this script may take some time, depending on the size of your hard drive and the amount of data stored on it.
-It is also important to back up your data before making any changes to your system.
+It's important to note that running this script will modify system settings, and a system restart is required.
+It's recommended to backup your data and exercise caution when making such changes to your system.